-The principal components of our executive compensation programs for fiscal 2017 consisted of annual cash compensation and long-term incentive compensation, and are generally shown in the diagram below.
+The principal components of our executive compensation programs for fiscal 2019 consisted of annual cash compensation and long-term incentive compensation, and are generally shown in the diagram below.
 We also provide our executive officers with change of control benefits, and offer them participation in our 401(k) plan, health and welfare insurance programs, flexible spending accounts and certain other benefits available generally to all full-time employees.

-- Base wage. - · Provides a minimum, fixed level of cash compensation. - Annual cash incentive award based on corporate performance. - Motivates achievement of annual business operating plan goals. - Further aligns the interest of executives with those of shareholders. - Longer term incentive compensation based on corporate performance. - Underscores our "pay-for-performance" philosophy. - Ensure impartiality and objectivity in the event of a change-incontrol situation to protect shareholder interests. - None provide gross-ups for excise taxes; includes a "double trigger."
+- Base wage. - Provides a minimum, fixed level of cash compensation. - Annual cash incentive award based on corporate performance. - Motivates achievement of annual business operating plan goals. - Further aligns the interest of executives with those of shareholders. - Longer term incentive compensation based on corporate performance. - Underscores our "pay-for-performance" philosophy. - Ensure impartiality and objectivity in the event of a change-in-control situation to protect shareholder interests. - No gross-ups for excise taxes. - "Double trigger" required for benefits.